$248.25 per credit hour. This price includes the administrative fee.

-The theory and practice of communication in interpersonal, small groups, and public speaking contexts, emphasizing proficiency in message organization, delivery, and critical thinking.
+This course focuses on the theory and practice of communication in interpersonal, small groups and public speaking contexts, emphasizing proficiency in message organization, delivery, and critical thinking.

 A study of the interaction between society and mass communication through the lenses of history, theory, economics, culture, law, and technology.

 Principles of logical reasoning used in advocacy, analysis, use of evidence, inductive and deductive reasoning.

 Study of foundational and current theories of communication and applications of these theories in communication contexts.
 Prerequisite, COMS 1203.

 A study of interpersonal communication.
 Prerequisite, COMS 1203.

 Principles of listening in the communication process, emphasis on listening improvement.